-GRADES: 9, 10 REQUIRED BHS CREDITS: 1 PREREQUISITE: None
+GRADES: 9, 10 REQUIRED

+BHS SCIENCE CREDIT: 1 PREREQUISITE: None

-Physical science is a course that focusses on three main principles of science: Earth science, chemistry, and physics.
+Physical Science should be taken in Grade 9 and is a course that focusses on three main principles of science: earth science, chemistry, and physics.
 This course explores a wide range of topics from introductory chemistry and physics to environmental science and astronomy.
 Students taking the course can expect to be in the lab every week, doing a variety of investigations.
 Coursework will also include projects, note taking, group work, and discussions.
 This class is designed to focus on topics that are relevant to the students' own lives.
 Whether we are talking about weather and climate, geology, or balancing chemical equations, students will be working with materials and examples that they will experience in their lives outside of school.